Senators spar at historic U.S. Supreme Court pick Jackson's hearing | Law-Order

 "Not a single justice has been a Black woman.
 You, Judge Jackson, can be the first," said Senator Dick Durbin, the Democratic chairman of the committee.
 "It's not easy being the first.
 You have to be the best and in some ways the brightest.
 Your presence here today and your willingness to brave this process will give inspiration to millions of women who see themselves in you," Durbin added.

-Biden wrote on Twitter that he looked forward to the Senate and the country seeing "how incredibly qualified she is for the job," adding: "She's a brilliant legal mind with the utmost character and integrity.
-I know she'll make an exceptional justice."
-Republican senators promised civility, accusing Democrats of unfairly attacking Justice Brett Kavanaugh during his 2018 confirmation hearing after a college professor came forward to accuse him of sexual misconduct decades earlier, which he denied.

-"We will conduct a thorough, exhaustive examination of Judge Jackson's record and views," said the committee's top Republican, Senator Chuck Grassley.
-'FAIR GAME'

-Grassley said Republicans "won't try to turn this into a spectacle" and will treat Jackson with respect but will "ask tough questions about Judge's Jackson's judicial philosophy."
-Grassley signaled that Republicans would probe Jackson's two-year stint earlier in her career as a lawyer defending low-income criminal defendants, saying it was fair game to probe "criminal defense lawyers who disagree with our criminal laws and want to undermine laws that they have policy disagreements with."
+'FAIR GAME' Grassley said Republicans "won't try to turn this into a spectacle" and will treat Jackson with respect but will "ask tough questions about Judge's Jackson's judicial philosophy."

 Jackson later on Monday is set to make her opening statement, facing questions from senators on Tuesday and Wednesday.
 Biden's fellow Democrats narrowly control the Senate, which has the authority under the U.S. Constitution to confirm a president's judicial appointments.
-The Senate previously has confirmed Jackson to three federal posts, most recently last year, when Biden nominated her to the U.S. Court of Appeals for the District of Columbia Circuit after eight years as a federal district judge in Washington.
+The Senate previously has confirmed Jackson to three federal posts including last year, when Biden nominated her to the U.S. Court of Appeals for the District of Columbia Circuit after eight years as a federal district judge in Washington.

-IDEOLOGICAL BALANCE Her confirmation would not change the ideological balance of the Supreme Court, which has a 6-3 conservative majority, including three justices appointed by Biden's Republican predecessor Donald Trump.
+IDEOLOGICAL BALANCE Her confirmation would not change the ideological balance of the Supreme Court, which includes three conservative justices appointed by Biden's Republican predecessor Donald Trump.
 But it would let Biden freshen the court's liberal bloc with a justice young enough to serve for decades.

 Jackson was raised in Miami and attended Harvard Law School, later serving as a Supreme Court clerk for Breyer.
 If confirmed, she would be the third Black justice, following Clarence Thomas, appointed in 1991 and still serving, and Thurgood Marshall, who retired in 1991 and died in 1993.